surekhamaran/ToDo-Plan.-Prioritize.-Progress/README.md

-# 📝 Todo App - Mobile App Design (Community Edition)
+# 📝 Todo App - Mobile App Design

 A beautifully designed **Todo Mobile App** that helps users stay organized and manage daily tasks effectively.
 This project provides a sleek and minimal UI concept ideal for beginner mobile app developers or design showcase.